FAQ

 Q: Why does energy efficiency matter?

-In any portable device, the battery capacity fixed and limited by the acceptable size and weight of the attached battery.
+In any portable device battery capacity is fixed and limited by the acceptable size and weight of the attached battery.
 The more power you need for processing, the faster the battery runs out.
 Mobile devices need to have a certain minimal on time to be practical, so in effect the energy efficiency of the processing limits the types of applications that are practical to implement on a given device.

 Q: Hasn’t this been done before?